peteroupc/peteroupc.github.io/randomfunc.md

       // case the items would appear in the same
       // order as they appeared in the file
       // if the list weren't shuffled.
 This line
-      // can be removed, however, if the items
+      // can be removed, however, if the order of
-      // in the returned list need not appear
+      // the items in the list is unimportant. if size(list)>=2: Shuffle(list)
-      // in random order.
-      if size(list)>=2: Shuffle(list)
       return list
     end